hazelcast/hazelcast-jet/site/docs/design-docs/012-improved-job-resilience.md

 ## Notifying the client

-When we suspend a job due to a failure we need to notify the client that submitted it and give enough information to facilitate the repair of the underlying root cause.
+When we suspend a job due to a failure, we need to notify the client that submitted it and give enough information to facilitate the repair of the underlying root cause.

-We will add a `String getSuspensionCause()` method, which will return `Requested by user` if suspended due to a user request, or it will return the exception with stack tract as a string if the job was suspended due to an error.
+We will add a `String getSuspensionCause()` method, which will return `Requested by user` if suspended due to a user request, or it will return the exception with stack trace as a string if the job was suspended due to an error.

 If the job is not suspended, the method will throw an exception.